lshzndx/metabase/docs/administration-guide/04-managing-users.md

 To add a new person, click **Add person** in the upper right corner.
 You’ll be prompted to enter their name and email address.

-If you’ve already [configured Metabase to use email](02-setting-up-email.md), Metabase will send the new user an invite email.
+If you’ve already [configured VLink to use email](02-setting-up-email.md), VLink will send the new user an invite email.
 Otherwise, it’ll give you a temporary password that you’ll have to send to the person you’re inviting by hand.

 ### Deactivating an account